 In recent years, about half of our graduates have gone on to PhD studies in Canada, the U.S. and Europe at such prestigious institutions as Oxford, Cornell and Brown.
-Others have entered a wide variety of occupations in the public and private sectors.
+Others have entered

 The Philosophy MA can lead to two interdisciplinary PhD programs.
 The Ethics and Public Affairs (EPAF) program is unique in that it combines ethics and political philosophy with social science and policy analysis.
 The Institute of Cognitive Science offers an integrated PhD that trains researchers to consider the tools and approaches of related disciplines such as philosophy, psychology, artificial intelligence, linguistics and cognitive neuroscience.